Who are the people that travel with Worldpackers and what are they like?

 5. We value experiences vs. material things

-Material possessions have price tags and immaterial things — love, friendship, learning, knowledge, etc. — have value.
+Material possessions have price tags and immaterial things — love, friendship, knowledge, etc. — have immeasurable value.

 6. Accumulating things does not make sense